dantrim/parquet-writer/docs/struct_types.rst

 .. note::
-    When using the ``field_map_t`` approach to write to a struct type column, the call to ``fill`` leads to an internal check against the loaded layout for the specific ``struct`` type column and constructs an intermediate ``field_buffer_t`` with the data values in the correct order matching the named fields' ordering from the loaded layout.
+    When using the ``field_map_t`` approach to write to a struct type column, the call to ``fill`` leads to an internal check against the loaded layout for the specific struct-type column and constructs an intermediate ``field_buffer_t`` with the data values in the order matching that of the loaded layout.

 .. _sec:struct_field_buffer: